Olawill/LightBnB/LightBnB_WebApp-master/README.md

 * `db` contains all the database interaction code.
   * `json` is a directory that contains a bunch of dummy data in `.json` files.
+  * `index.js` is responsible for establishing the connection between node and postgres database.
   * `database.js` is responsible for all queries to the database.
 It doesn't currently connect to any database, all it does is return data from `.json` files.
 * `public` contains all of the HTML, CSS, and client side JavaScript.
   * `index.html` is the entry point to the application.
 It's the only html page because this is a single page application.